Noise Monitoring

 Hidden Danger Zone - Workers at Risk With No Record

 These employees are exposed to hazardous noise daily, but because they fall below the 85 dBA action level, OSHA doesn't require monitoring.
 That means no audiograms, no hearing protection, and no exposure documentation.
 If one of these workers develops hearing loss, you have zero data to show their history.
-Continuous monitoring is the only way to catch it.
+A repeatable monitoring program - continuous or on a scheduled cadence - is what catches them.

 Sound Level